ljpurcell/dev.ljpurcell/data/posts/markdown/how_to_find_a_software_project.md

 It's a trap to consider your new projects (started or even just contemplating), which skew far more towards unfinished, and then compare those to all the amazing software you see out in the world.
 The latter err much more towards good end of the spectrum (and therefore much further away from the unfinished end).
 They are far later in their development and, in all likelihood, have had **tons** of crappy code laid down previously that has since been deleted or refactored.

+{.note}
-> __Note:__ I will add, though, something you make may not be as bad as you think.
+> I will add, though, something you make may not be as bad as you think.
 I have come to learn that even poor but tailored software very often ends up being better than very polished yet overly generalised software.

 Earlier I said that not having a project to work on was a rationalisation.
 It was.
 In hindsight, there were many opportunities staring me in the face.
 It's a bit like Enlightenment in that sense though.
 You can only the see the profundity of the mundane once you're ready.